TomNicholas/tomnicholas.github.io/about.md

 **2019: Became worried about Climate Change**
 ^^^
 There was a clear moment when I realized exactly how big and urgent the climate crisis is.
-Many people describe such a "penny drop" moment, and for it came while watching lectures organized by the [Oxford Climate Society](https://oxfordclimatesociety.com/).
+Many people describe such a "penny drop" moment, and for me it came while watching lectures organized by the [Oxford Climate Society](https://oxfordclimatesociety.com/).

 Through this excellent student society I had the privilege of meeting and interrogating many climate experts of all kinds, which only cemented my decision to somehow work on climate issues.
 :::::